-Mohawk artist Tahatie Montour makes water drums and rattles as well as sculpts in antler and bone.
+Kahnawake Mohawk artist Tahatie Montour makes water drums and rattles as well as sculpts in antler and bone.
 The water drum is a very significant musical instrument among the Haudensaunee people.
 It is used for social singing and dancing as well as for ceremonies in the Longhouse.
-It is made of wood with deer hide head.
+It is made of wood with a deer skin head.
 The cloth covered ring around the top of the drum holds the head in place.
 Water is placed within the drum.
 By inverting the drum the water wets the head.
 By pulling the edges of the deer skin, the drum head is tightened.
-The tightness of the head determines the sound of the drum.
-H. 5'' D 5"
+The tightness of the head and amount of water in the drum determines its sound.
+H. 5'' X D 5"